shariq1989/cookbook/content/recipe/Pumpkin_Bars.md

 ### ABOUT THE DESSERT

 Let it be known- I am not a fan of pumpkin.
-However, two Christmases ago, our sweet neighbor in Colorado delivered a pumpkin treat similar to this one.
-To my surprise, I gave them a try- though she did lure me with the cream cheese frosting.
+However, two Christmases ago, our sweet neighbor in Colorado delivered the best pumpkin bar treat.
+To my surprise, I actually gave them a try, and I am so glad that I did.
+She lured me with the cream cheese frosting for sure.

 #### What equipment do I need to make this recipe?